Gravitational Bremsstrahlung in Black-Hole Scattering at $\mathcal{O}(G^3)$: Quadratic-in-Spin Effects: Waveforms from the worldline QFT formalism

 where we introduced the shorthand notation $\hat\delta(x)\equiv 2\pi\delta(x)$.
 The $q_i$'s refer to the sum of all graviton momenta that are connected to background $i$.
 A set of example diagrams is shown e.g. in \cref{fig:3BodyDiagrams}.
 Each diagram has a specific overall mass scaling and dependence on the gravitational coupling $\kappa$.

-The main distinction of a WQFT diagram \eqref{eq:GeneralNDiagram} from a Feynman integral is the Fourier phase factor depending on the impact parameters $b_i$.
-Conveniently, the Fourier integration can be factored out to give a Feynman amplitude: For the generating amplitudes \eqref{eqn:genAmpl}, which include $n$ distinct sources, the Feynman amplitude is obtained by dropping the measure altogether.
+The main distinction of a WQFT integral \eqref{eq:GeneralNDiagram} from a Feynman integral is the Fourier phase factor depending on the impact parameters $b_i$.
+It is to convenient to split the integration into a Fourier integration and a remaining standard Feynman amplitude $\cM_s^{n,g}$.
+For the generating amplitudes \eqref{eqn:genAmpl}, which include $n$ distinct sources, the Feynman amplitude is obtained by dropping the measure altogether.
 For contributions with identified sources, as we discuss below, the integration includes Fourier integrals as well as momentum integrals over rational integration kernels.
-In the following, we will factor out the Fourier integration and combine the standard momentum integration with the momentum-space generating amplitude $\cM^{n,g}$.
 Separating the Fourier integration is technically convenient, since otherwise an extension of the standard Feynman integral calculus is required \cite{Brunello:2024ibk}.
 Conceptually, this split makes sense, since the momentum-space amplitude matches the ones obtainable in the field-theory approach (see \cref{sec:QFT}).

-We now introduce the momentum space amplitudes.
+We now introduce the momentum-space amplitudes.
 We start with the generating amplitudes and define the momentum-space generating amplitude ${\cal M}_s^{n,g}(1,2,\cdots, n)$ implicitly through

 assuming distinct sources and thus distinct integer labels.

 The treatment of integration differs for amplitudes with identified sources.
 In this case, not all impact parameters $b_i$ are distinct and we can perform a linear change of integration variables $q_i$ to isolate integrals that do not affect the Fourier phases at all,